thuan-researcher/Intruder-Thermal-Dataset/README.md

-# Intruder-Thermal-Dataset
+# TIDI: Thermal Imaging Dataset for Intruder Detection
-Evaluation experiments on thermal imaging dataset for intruder detection task.
+The TIDI dataset is available [here](https://drive.google.com/drive/folders/1mKGz5UIfmyfZUR8PU6u9HgQ33Dd7dqsn?usp=share_link).
+Please refer to our paper for more details.

 ## Installation
 ### Clone this repo or download source code